jmcgill/kitchensync/README.md

 each time the tool has run.
 In the example above, if I had updated my name in the database from "James" to "Jim" it would be reset to "James" when I next run the tool.

 When the reset flag is supplied, the fields under _defaults are also reset.
+This makes _defaults useful for modelling fields that you want to remain stateful during testing.

 When the clean flag is supplied, the full contents of the database are dropped first.
 This gets you back to a known good state and deletes any data that has been added without using kitchen sync.